 BIOGRAPHY

-Her benchmark CD recording of Mozart's Piano Concerto No. 21 and the rarely performed 2nd Piano Concerto by Mendelssohn with the Royal Northern Sinfonia received enthusiastic reviews.
-In 2012 Danae Dörken released her debut album of works by Leoš Janáček.
-Her solo CDs with fantasies by Schumann, Schubert and C.P.E.
+Together with her sister Kiveli, Danae Dörken released her first duo CD in August 2023 entitled Apollo & Dionysus (Berlin Classics).
+She has also recorded three albums together with the French oboist Philippe Tondre (Klarthe).
+Her benchmark CD recording of Mozart's Piano Concerto No. 21 and the rarely heard Second Piano Concerto by Mendelssohn with the Royal Northern Sinfonia under Lars Vogt received glowing reviews.
+In 2012 Danae Dörken released her debut album with works by Leoš Janáček.
+Her solo CD with Fantasies by Schumann, Schubert and C.P.E.
 Bach (on ARS Produktion) won the ICMA Award.
+Her latest solo album ODYSSEE (Berlin Classics) was received with critical acclaim and nominated for several international music awards.